thongonary/TopologyClassification/README.md

 ## To create the raw image
 The raw image is set to png because of the irregularity of detector resolution.
-To create an image from the input h5 file, do:
+To create an image from the input h5 file (the one with particle list), do:
 ```
 python TransformToRawImage.py [inputFile] [lowerLimit] [upperLimit]
 ```